Jessica Diaz, taskforce chair of WISDOM's immigration taskforce became a citizen and voted in her first election.

 Federal and state agencies are attempting to alleviate some of the financial burden by providing extended unemployment insurance, paid sick leave and one-time direct payments.
 One group, however, will not be helped by these efforts: our immigrant brothers and sisters.

 Although they have lived in our community for years, are taxpayers and some even own their own businesses, undocumented immigrants generally are not eligible to receive federal and state benefits.
 They also are fearful of applying for aid, even if they or their children might be eligible, because of recent executive orders that threaten to deport even legal permanent residents who are considered a "public charge."

 Because of these and other factors, there is a humanitarian crisis unfolding as our immigrant brothers and sisters find it especially difficult to ensure that their families stay safe and healthy during this long period of forced isolation.

-Especially as you receive your own check from the government, please consider a donation to help those who will not be so lucky.
+Please consider a donation to help our Immigrant Support Initiative.
 Because the funds are being collected and distributed by the Racine Interfaith Coalition, a 501(c) 3 tax-exempt organization, your donation will be eligible for a tax deduction to the extent allowable by law.
-Thank you!
-Please visit https://racineimmigrantsupport.com/ to support or learn more.

 Copyright © 2021 Racine Interfaith Coalition - All Rights Reserved

 Powered by GoDaddy